Marsha P. Johnson

-Marsha P. Johnson (August 24, 1945 – July 3, 1992) was an American LGBTQ activist, sex worker, and performer.
+Marsha P. Johnson (August 24, 1945 – July 3, 1992) was an American LGBTQ activist, sex worker and performer.
 Sometimes known as the "Saint of Christopher Street", she (Note: This article used she/her pronouns for Johnson, as these are the pronouns used by the majority of sources, and, according to Chan and Holder, the pronouns she used most often.
 This is not meant as a definitive statement on Johnson's identity or the pronouns that she may have preferred.
 Throughout her life, Johnson at various times identified as a boy, a gay man, a drag queen, a queen, and a "transvestite", in her own words.
 Some sources, such as Ellison & Hoffman and Teppo, identify Johnson as a trans woman.
-Holder and Tourmaline speculate that she may have identified with the term gender fluid if it was commonly used at the time.
-Tourmaline ultimately considers it a "fool’s errand" to try to determine "whether an individual in 1969 was a gay man, versus a drag queen, versus a transvestite, versus a trans woman".
+Holder and Tourmaline speculate that she may have identified with the term gender fluid if it had been commonly used during her lifetime.
+Tourmaline ultimately considers it a "fool's errand" to try to determine "whether an individual in 1969 was a gay man, versus a drag queen, versus a transvestite, versus a trans woman".
 According to Cohen, Johnson, when asked whether she saw herself as a man or woman, said, "I think of myself as me".
 Some members of Johnson's family use he/him pronouns for Johnson.
 According to her brother, this is "not meant to disrespect her; it is simply how he remembers her".) is considered an important figure in the LGBTQ and transgender rights movements (Note: In line with anthropologist David Valentine's definition of "transgender" as a "useful shorthand in describing non-normative genders; as a way of recognizing and objectifying a group of diverse people who have not always been seen to inhabit the category", this article uses the term broadly to encompass multiple non-normative genders and forms of gender presentation.) due to her involvement in the Stonewall riots, her work with Street Transvestite Action Revolutionaries (STAR), and her advocacy for people with AIDS.